tometaro07/ROS/README.md

             cd

 3. Clone this repository (usually to clone a repository you do: git clone <git repository link>):

             git clone https://github.com/socrob/autonomous_systems.git

+Whenever the repo is updated you can get the latest updates with:

+            cd $HOME/autonomous_system
+            git pull origin master